-Preferred Preparation: Successful completion of one Stage 1 Psychology course.
+Prerequisite: Successful completion of either Stage 1 Psychology A or B (C grade or higher).

 This course has three focus areas: science inquiry skills, science as a human endeavour and science understanding.

 Since most of the dominant paradigms in psychology in the last hundred years have been scientific ones, this subject emphasises the construction of psychology as a scientific enterprise.
 Psychology is based on evidence gathered as a result of planned investigations following the principles of scientific inquiry.
 By emphasising evidence-based procedures including observation, experimentation, and experience, this subject allows students to develop useful skills in analytical and critical thinking and in making inferences.